quhar/kodi_jsonrpc/README.md

 func New(address string, timeout time.Duration) (conn Connection, err error)
 ```
 New returns a Connection to the specified address.
 If timeout (seconds) is
-greater than zero, connection will fail if initial version query is not returned
+greater than zero, connection will fail if initial connection is not established
 within this time.

 User must ensure Close() is called on returned Connection when finished with it,